-"How would you like to INCREASE the warning time you get on speed cameras while DECREASING those annoying false alerts you get from automatic door openers at shopping centres and gas stations?"
+"How would you like to INCREASE the warning time you get on speed cameras while DECREASING the annoying false alerts you get from automatic door openers at shopping centres and petrol stations?"

 EXCLUSIVE TO DELONIX RADAR

-The biggest complaint I have received from owners of radar detectors is the amount of false alarms you get (caused by microwave automatic door openers and security sensors) when driving in the city.
+The biggest complaint we receive from owners of radar detectors is the amount of false alarms you get (caused by microwave automatic door openers and security sensors) when driving in the city.

-You know the scnario - every time you drive past a gas station (petrol station) your radar detector beeps like mad on K-band, and once again you reach forward and hit the mute button whilst your passenger looks at you with that "what the hell is all that noise"? look.
+You know the scenario - every time you drive past a petrol station (gas station for our US friends) your radar detector beeps like crazy on K-band, and once again you reach forward and hit the mute button whilst your passenger looks at you with that "what the hell is all that noise"? look.

 You get so good at picking where the false alerts signal, that you find yourself subconciously reaching for the mute button just before it beeps on your daily commute.